 How many hours a day do you sit?
+The danger of sitting all day is real.

-It’s likely that you sit too much – whether it be in the car, at your desk, in front of the computer, or watching tv.
+Likely, you sit too much – whether it be in the car, at your desk, in front of the computer, or watching tv.
 Most of us spend between 55 and 70 percent of our day sitting down.

 “Sitting is more dangerous than smoking, kills more people than HIV and is more treacherous than parachuting.
 We are sitting ourselves to death,” says Dr. James Levine, director of the Mayo Clinic-Arizona State University Obesity Solutions Initiative.